-Final Draft 25.04.2022

-ANTI-CHEATING REGULATIONS

-I. PURPOSE, GUIDING PRINCIPLES, DEFINITIONS

-1. These regulations deal with the investigation of suspected cheating incidents and other fair play violations.
-It supplements and clarifies the provisions of the FIDE Charter, the FIDE Ethics and Disciplinary Code, and the Procedural Rules of the Fair Play Commission.

-2. "Cheating" in these regulations means:

-a) the deliberate use of electronic devices (Art.
-11.3.2 FIDE Laws of Chess) or other sources of information or advice (Art.
-11.3.1 FIDE Laws of Chess) during a game; or b) the manipulation of chess competitions such as, including but not limited to, result manipulation, sandbagging, match-fixing, rating fraud, false identity, and deliberate participation in fictitious tournaments or games.

-3. Online cheating may also be deemed to have occurred when statistical evidence is insufficient to substantiate assumed cheating, but there is additional evidence that the individual may have cheated e.g. video evidence, GM opinion, and other situational factors (Suspected fair play violation).

-4. Other fair play violations are:

-a) Over the board rule violation:

-OTB rule violations include a variety of infractions that occur over the course of the tournament.
-This includes bringing a phone into the playing hall, bringing other forbidden gadgets into the playing hall (e.g., wallets, smart glasses, pens, watches), being uncooperative with the Arbiter, refusing to be searched or scanned.
-The list of OTB rule violations is not exhaustive.

-b) Online technical rule violation:
+- 1. Purpose, guiding principles, definitions - 1.1 These regulations deal with the investigation of suspected cheating incidents and other fair play violations.
+It supplements and clarifies the provisions of the FIDE Charter, the FIDE Ethics and Disciplinary Code, and the Procedural Rules of the Fair Play Commission. - 1.2 "Cheating" in these regulations means: - a) the deliberate use of electronic devices (01.
+Laws of Chess / FIDE Laws of Chess taking effect from 1st January, 2023 / Art.
+11.3.2 FIDE Laws of Chess) or other sources of information or advice (01.
+Laws of Chess / FIDE Laws of Chess taking effect from 1st January, 2023 / Art.
+11.3.1 FIDE Laws of Chess) during a game; or - b) the manipulation of chess competitions such as including but not limited to, result manipulation, sandbagging, match-fixing, rating fraud, false identity, and deliberate participation in fictitious tournaments or games. - 1.3 Online cheating may also be deemed to have occurred when statistical evidence is insufficient to substantiate assumed cheating, but there is additional evidence that the individual may have cheated e.g., video evidence, chess expert opinions (GMs, IMs, and other specialists), and other situational factors (Suspected fair play violation). - 1.4 Other fair play violations are: - a) Over-the-board rule violation: - OTB rule violations include a variety of infractions that occur over the course of the tournament.
+This includes bringing a phone into the playing hall, bringing other forbidden gadgets into the playing hall (e.g., wallets, smart glasses, pens, watches), being uncooperative with the Fair Play Team or Arbiter, refusing to be searched or scanned.
+The list of OTB rule violations is not exhaustive. - b) Online technical rule violation:

-Technical violations connected with the video conference system used to supervise the competition, for example, disconnections, playing without a camera on, playing without shared screen, playing without a microphone on (if it is required by regulation of competition) per se does not lead to the assumption that a cheating offense has been committed, however, the player can be penalised accordingly.
+Technical violations connected with the video conference system used to supervise the competition, for example, disconnections, playing without a camera on, playing without a shared screen, playing without a microphone on (if it is required by regulation of competition) per se, does not lead to the assumption that a cheating offense has been committed, however, the player can be penalised accordingly by either the Fair Play Team or the Arbiter.